Singularity-Coder/PRAGMA/README.md

-# Linguist
+# PRAGMA
-A language learning offline App.
+Attain pragmatic fluency in languages using this offline App.